GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 First, a few new programs have been added and some have been promoted (and possibly renamed) from earlier supplements:

+:doc:`gmt`
+    This is the **only** program executable that is distributed with GMT 5.
+To avoid problems with namespace conflicts (e.g., there are other, non-GMT programs with generic names like triangulate, surface, etc.) all GMT 5 modules are launched from the gmt executable via "gmt module" calls (e.g, gmt pscoast).
+    For backwards compatibility (see below) we also offer symbolic links with the old executable names that simply point to the gmt program, which then can start the correct module.
+Any module whose name starts with "gmt" can be abbreviated, e.g., "gmt gmtconvert" may be called as "gmt convert".

 :doc:`gmt2kml`
     A :doc:`psxy` -like tool to produce KML overlays for Google Earth.
 Previously found in the misc supplement.

 :doc:`gmtsimplify`
     A line-reduction tool for coastlines and similar lines.
-Previously found in the misc supplement under the name gmtdp.
+Previously found in the misc supplement under the name gmtdp (this name is recognized when GMT is running in compatibility mode).

 :doc:`gmtconnect`
     Connect individual lines whose end points match within given tolerance.
-    Previously known as gmtstitch in the misc supplement.
+    Previously known as gmtstitch in the misc supplement (this name is recognized when GMT is running in compatibility mode).

 :doc:`gmtget`
     Return the values of the specified GMT defaults.
 Previously only